mahdi-zafarmand/LSWL/README.md

 #### Input and output options
 ```
---strength_type   STR   '1': strengths between [-1,+1] and '2': strengths between [0,1].
+--strength_type   '1': strengths between [-1,+1] and '2': strengths between [0,1].
 Default is '2'.
---network         STR   The address of the network in form of edge list.
+--network         The address of the network in form of edge list.
 No default value.
---timeout         INT   The maximum time in which LSWL can retreive the community.
+--timeout         The maximum time in which LSWL can retreive the community.
 Default is 2.
---output          STR   The address of the file to store the results.
+--output          The address of the file to store the results.
 Default is './community.dat'.

 for [lswl_offline.py] and [lswl_online.py]:
---query_nodes     STR   The address of the list of query nodes.
+--query_nodes     The address of the list of query nodes.
 No default value.

 for [lswl_plus.py]:
---outlier         STR   If outliers need to merge into communities (y/n).
+--outlier         If outliers need to merge into communities (y/n).
 Default is 'y'.
---overlap         STR   If overlapping communities need to be detected (y/n).
+--overlap         If overlapping communities need to be detected (y/n).
 Default is 'n'.
 ```

 #### Examples